Sidemen vs YouTube Charity Match: who is Mark Goldbridge, is he one of the managers, net worth?

 Who will manage the teams?

-Sidemen announced that Mark Goldbridge and Billy Wingrove would be managing the teams for the 2022 Charity Match.
+Sidemen announced that Mark Goldbridge and Billy Wingrove are returning to manage the teams in the 2023 Charity Match.
 The group’s official account tweeted: “The charity match requires some tactical masterplans and they’ll be provided by the team managers.
 We’re happy to welcome Mark Goldbridge and Billy Wingrove to the teams!”

 Who is Mark Goldbridge?